Actor And Comedian Faizon Love Arrested After Alleged Airport Fight [Video]

 It was reported that the valet attendant suffered minor injuries during the alleged airport fight with Love.

-The actor and comedian made a court appearance at the Franklin county court Wednesday morning, where his attorney John Moore stated that his celebrity client pleaded not guilty in the John Glenn Columbus International Airport fight.
+The actor and comedian made an appearance at the Franklin county court Wednesday morning, where his attorney, John Moore, stated that his celebrity client pleaded not guilty in the John Glenn Columbus International Airport fight.

 Moore added that “there were some words exchanged, whatever, maybe something could have been avoided on both parts.”